ffund/run-my-experiment-on-geni-blog/2018-04-05-passive-sniffing-in-802-11-networks.md

 You will have to [download and install Wireshark](https://www.wireshark.org/download.html) to run this experiment.
 You should do this before your reservation on the wireless testbed.

 It should take about 120 minutes to run this experiment, but you will need to have reserved that time in advance.
-This experiment uses wireless resources, and you can only use wireless resources on GENI during a reservation.
+This experiment uses wireless resources, and you can only use wireless resources on ORBIT/COSMOS during a reservation.

-To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
-You should have already [uploaded your SSH keys to the portal](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
-The project lead of the project you belong to must have [enabled wireless for the project](https://portal.geni.net/secure/wimax-enable.php).
-Finally, you must have reserved time on the [WITest](https://witestlab.poly.edu) testbed, or the "outdoor" testbed at [ORBIT](http://geni.orbit-lab.org), and you must run this experiment during your reserved time.
-(Alternatively, you can use "sb4" testbed at [ORBIT](http://geni.orbit-lab.org), with some [modifications](#usingotherwirelesstestbeds) to the instructions.)
+To reproduce this experiment on ORBIT/COSMOS, you will need an account, and you will need to have joined a project.
+You should have already uploaded your SSH keys to your profile.
+Finally, you must have reserved time on the "outdoor" testbed at [ORBIT](http://orbit-lab.org), and you must run this experiment during your reserved time.
+(Alternatively, you can use "sb4" testbed at [ORBIT](http://orbit-lab.org), with some [modifications](#usingotherwirelesstestbeds) to the instructions.)

 ## Results